atom/atom/docs/your-first-package.md

 Let's take a look at creating your first package.

-To get started, hit `cmd-p`, and start typing "Generate Package" to generate a package.
+To get started, hit `cmd-shift-P`, and start typing "Generate Package" to generate a package.
 Once you select the "Generate Package" command, it'll ask you for a name for your new package.
 Let's call ours _changer_.

 Atom will pop open a new window, showing the _changer_ package with a default set of folders and files created for us.
-Hit `cmd-p` and start typing "Changer."
+Hit `cmd-shift-P` and start typing "Changer."
 You'll see a new `Changer:Toggle` command which, if selected, pops up a greeting.
 So far, so good!